Brake Air Compressor Troubleshooting - Simplified

 If it builds air with the governor removed, verify that the air dryer is not sending a signal to the governor to unload the compressor.

 If no air is coming from the air dryer signal line, change the governor.
-If there is air present, repair the dryer.
+If there is air present, repair

 - The Air Brake Compressor Still Won't Build Air Pressure With the Governor RemovedIf your air brake compressor still won't build air pressure after removing the governor, the next step is to disassemble the unloader.